+ Learn the difference between active and passive investment strategies.

 A stalwart strategy is the buy and hold strategy, which does well for those with longer time horizons and those looking for retirement investments.
 As mentioned above, Value Investing is often associated with buy and hold, because investment terms are longer and companies with long term value are being sought.
 Buy low, wait and hold, sell high–sounds simple and it is.

-Whatever strategy chosen, and this can vary over time, and a lifetime, they should match the investment goals.
+Whatever strategies are chosen, and they can change with circumstances, and over a lifetime, they should match the investment goals.
 A great short term strategy is no good if your goal is long term.
 Buy and hold can be terrible if the investment term is short and the market moves against you.

 The Quiz is available on the Learn website.